 It was, of course, a lie what you read about my religious convictions, a lie which is being systematically repeated.
 I do not believe in a personal God and I have never denied this but have expressed it clearly.
 If something is in me which can be called religious then it is the unbounded admiration for the structure of the world so far as our science can reveal it. (from Albert Einstein, the Human Side: New Glimpses from His Archives, page 43.)

 My article, “Religion’s Smart People Problem,” appeared in Salon yesterday.
-As of today it is still the most read piece, generating more than 2000 comments and over 66,000 facebook shares.
-I thank the readers for their interest.
-Here are a few more points about this big topic.
+As of today, it is still the most read piece, generating more than 2000 comments and over 66,000 Facebook shares.
+Here are a few additional points about the topic.

 I do think that religion has a smart-people problem, as the religious themselves sometimes sense.
 Often I have heard defensive believers say things like: “Well, Einstein believed in God,” or “Darwin converted on his deathbed.”
-One problem is that both claims are false.
+One problem is that both of these claims are false.
 Einstein’s religious views have been studied in detail and he was a pantheist or agnostic.
 The Darwin deathbed conversion story is an urban Christian legend discredited even on creationist websites.
 Although Darwin had originally studied for the clergy, he was an agnostic or quiet atheist by the end of his life.

 The other problem is that appeals by believers to the beliefs of scientific luminaries seem desperate.
 It’s as if they’re saying: “Maybe I can’t give reasons for my beliefs, but some smart people also believe them so my beliefs can’t be stupid.”
 But if your beliefs are true, what difference does it make whether Einstein or Darwin believes them?
 If you are confident of your beliefs, why invoke the name of some great scientists?
 You likely invoke them to give legitimacy to beliefs that you worry may be indefensible.
-But a proposition is true of false independent of what anyone believes.
+But a proposition is true or false independent of what anyone believes.
 Apollo is either real or he is not.